Technology Demos

 Interactive App for Coastal Wetland Mapping

-This demonstration will showcase a preliminary version of an interactive app for DoD managers of natural infrastructure to assess large unaccounted organic matter pools in wetlands in coastal military installations.
+This demonstration will showcase a preliminary version of an interactive app for DoW managers of natural infrastructure to assess large unaccounted organic matter pools in wetlands in coastal military installations.
 The app will equip managers with a tool to assess organic matter density and flows in coastal wetlands soil and vegetation biomass that act as natural buffers protecting vital military assets against storm surges, flooding, seawater overtopping, and coastal erosion.
-The baseline provided by this tool will help DoD managers anticipate threats to these natural defense systems and enhance adaptive capacity to safeguard coastal DoD property and maintain operations.
+The baseline provided by this tool will help DoW managers anticipate threats to these natural defense systems and enhance adaptive capacity to safeguard coastal DoW property and maintain operations.

 Presenter: Dr. Andre Rovai